About This Calculator

 The calculator assumes a constant price of ETH.
 The actual price of ETH throughout a validator’s lifetime is likely to vary considerably and so too will any fiat-denominated returns.

 Total ETH Staked

-The Total ETH Staked (as a percentage of circulating supply) is assumed to be constant.
-In the first several months or more, it’s likely that this metric will experience significant volatility before reaching a somewhat stable equilibrium.
+The Total ETH Staked (as a percentage of circulating supply) is taken from the mainnet deposit contract every 5 minutes.
+In the first several months or more, it’s likely that this value will experience significant volatility before reaching a somewhat stable equilibrium.

 This Ethereum 2 staking calculator does not account for any of the operational costs associated with running a validator.
 That said, the marginal cost of running an additional validator is low.
 Operational costs to consider include the hosting of a Virtual Private Server (VPS) or – for at home setups – the expense of buying hardware such as a Raspberry Pi and the associated electricity.
 The operational costs of running an Ethereum validator in Proof of Stake pale in comparison to an Ethereum miner in Proof of Work.

 - Validator – a node running an ETH 2 client that validates transactions and earns rewards.

 - Stake – the amount of ETH staked in the system (32 ETH per validator).

 - ETH 2 – a multi-phase network upgrade of Ethereum.